Prerequisites Before Upgrading to MySQL® 8

 WHERE table_schema IN ('my-app-3030') AND engine != 'InnoDB';

-Here is the output of this command if the foo table use another storage engine than InnoDB:
+Here is the output if the foo table uses a storage engine other than InnoDB:

 +--------------+------------+